 Chinese New Year, pronounced in Chinese as “xin nian”, always falls on the date marking the beginning of Spring and thus it is also called the “Spring Festival”. “xin” means “new” and “nian” means “year”.
 The actual date for Chinese New Year is the second new moon after the winter solstice.

-In 2015 Chinese New Year falls on Sunday 19th February 2015 and is year 4713 on the Chinese calendar – the year of the Wooden Ram (Goat / Sheep).
+In 2016 Chinese New Year falls on Monday 8th February 2016, is year 4713 on the Chinese calendar and is the year of the Monkey.

 Celebrations start on the eve of the new moon and end 15 days later with the full moon lantern festival.